Bar, Career and Co-Curricular Questions

 Eligibility to sit for a particular state bar exam varies from state to state.
 Completion of the LLM degree in itself does not guarantee eligibility to take a bar examination.
 Moreover, the LLM Program is not intended as a preparation course for any state’s bar exam.

-In some states, including New York and California, the completion of an LLM degree along with certain other criteria will allow attorneys with a non-U.S. law degree to sit for the bar exam.
+In some states, including New York, the completion of an LLM degree along with certain other criteria will allow attorneys with a non-U.S. law degree to sit for the bar exam.

 For information on taking the PA Bar Exam, please click here.